 If I am in the kitchen just grabbing water from the tap, I still find myself staring at the door to convince myself that it is closed and the food is safe.

-My first apartment in London was old.
+My first apartment was old.
 The landlord was lovely but didn’t fix problems, and it had a lot of problems.

 We had a fridge that would open on it’s own, not all the time but probably ten or so times in my twelve months living there.

-My flatmate told me when I got back from work the first time it happened.
+My flatmate accused me of leaving the fridge open when I got back from work one day.